CSAILVision/semantic-segmentation-pytorch/README.md

 - psp_bilinear (pyramid pooling + bilinear upsample, see PSPNet paper for details)

 ## Performance:
-IMPORTANT: One obstacle to a good dilated ResNet model is that batch normalization layers are usutally not well trained with a small batch size (<16).
-So in this repo, we trained customized ResNet on Places365 (will be automatically downloaded when needed) as the initialization for scene parsing model.
+IMPORTANT: One obstacle to a good dilated ResNet model is that batch normalization layers are usually not well trained with a small batch size (<16).
+Ideally, batch size >64 will get you the best results.
+In this repo, we trained customized ResNet on Places365 (will be automatically downloaded when needed) as the initialization for scene parsing model, which partly solved the problem.
 You can simply set ```--fix_bn 1``` to freeze BN parameters during training.

 - resnet34_dilated8 + c1_bilinear: Mean IoU 0.3277, Accuracy: 76.47%

-- resnet34_dilated8 + psp_bilinear: Mean IoU 0.3612, Accuracy: 77.94%
+- resnet34_dilated8 + psp_bilinear: Mean IoU 0.3634, Accuracy: 77.98%

 - resnet50_dilated8 + c1_bilinear: Mean IoU 0.3385, Accuracy: 76.40%